 - You want to find blindspots or opportunities to be more efficient.

 - You are looking to attract investors and want to make sure that the business is spending money efficiently, setting KPIs and identifying risk factors.

 What to Consider When Hiring a Financial Analyst

-If you need a more flexible FP&A solution, Paro uses proprietary AI technology to build flexible, focused teams of remote experts that help companies solve problems and drive growth.
-Our laser focus on finance allows us to quickly identify experts across the U.S. with the right mix of skills, credentials, and experience to achieve each company’s specific goals.
+If you need a more flexible FP&A solution, let Paro match your business with flexible, focused finance experts.
+Our laser focus on finance provides a pool of highly-vetted experts across the U.S. with the right mix of skills, credentials and experience to achieve each company’s specific goals.

 Paro’s financial analysts can help you understand what’s working, what’s not and actions you can take to get the results you want.
-Request a consultation to match with the best-fit freelance financial analyst for your business.
+Request a consultation to match with the best-fit, on-demand financial analyst for your business.